-- 6.3 All comments submitted will be taken account of in the production of the final IIA Scoping Report.
-This will contribute towards the production of the Draft IIA which will itself be put out for consultation as part of process of the Local Plan Review. - 6.4 The IIA Framework developed in Section 5 of this Scoping Report will be used to evaluate the Local Plan Review.
+- 6.1 The consultation on this document ran from Monday 5th October 2015 until Monday 16th November 2015.
+Comments were received from the three statutory consultation bodies Natural England, Historic England (formerly known as English Heritage) and the Environment Agency.
+These are available to view in Appendix 4, and in Appendix 5 changes made to the Scoping Report in the light of consultation responses and updated information are set out. - 6.2 All comments submitted were taken account of in the production of the final IIA Scoping Report.
+This will contribute towards the production of the Draft IIA which will itself be put out for consultation as part of process of the Local Plan Review. - 6.3 The IIA Framework developed in Section 5 of this Scoping Report will be used to evaluate the Local Plan Review.
 Table 6.1, below, shows the symbols that will be used to represent the findings of the IIA for different elements of the emerging Local Plan Review.